Wednesday, February 25, 2009

 our fingernails clipped to

-drum them against the plastic
+reasonable lengths.
+Drum them against the

-blue cool of the 6 train.
+plastic blue of the 6 train.
 Oh

 Manhattanite girls, how much

-we haven't seemed to change since
+we haven't seemed to change; this is

 one big game of dress-up.
 I line